marianne-s/marianne-s/README.md

 </div>
 <h3 align="center">

-From quantum modeling to bioinformatics and global models, ,<br>
+From quantum modelling to bioinformatics and global models,<br>
-I am passionate about science, theories, and the development of computational models. ,<br>
+I am passionate about science, theories, and the development of computational models. <br>
-I offer various useful tools that I have created for scientific projects or teaching
+I offer various useful tools that I have created for scientific projects or teaching.
      </h3>

 <!--